jh1236/handball-server/docs/Api Reference.md

 #### Arguments:

 - id: int
-    - The id of the game to start
+    - The id of the game
 - swapService: bool
     - True if the team listed first is not serving
 - teamOneIGA: bool